Will gold shine again in 2020?

 With regular analysis from our Senior Investment Manager Jordan Eliseo and updates demonstrating how easy it is to buy and sell gold, our news section is a great place to start your research for a golden 2020.

-The Perth Mint is pleased to continue Series III of the Australian Lunar coin program.
+The Perth Mint is pleased to announce availability of 2023 Year of the Rabbit investment pieces from the Australian Lunar Coin Series III.